theodubus/gest_mdp/README_en.md

 ### Add a password

-You can store new passwords by clicking on the `+` button or in `Options > Données > Nouveau compte`.
+You can store new passwords by clicking on the `Nouveau` button or in `Options > Données > Nouveau compte`.
 Only the name of the account and the password are compulsory.